sparna-git/Sparnatural-yasgui-plugins/README.md

 For every column `?xxx_label`, the plugin will look for a column `?xxx` having a literal property (for example `?Person_1` and `?Person_1_label`), and merge these columns.
 The merge is done on the SPARQL result set itself, by creating a new kind of result `x-labelled-uri` containing both the URI and its label.
 Only the `?xxx` column will be shown.

+The table also displays dates as localized date for end-users.

 Instead of this:

 ![](docs/images/tablex-without-plugin.png)